 How can you enforce a court order for spousal maintenance?

 The reason why is that you can file a counter lawsuit and ask the court to reduce the amount of spousal maintenance you have to pay or eliminate it if a material and substantial change has occurred in your life or that of your spouse you may be able to have your spousal maintenance obligations significantly reduced.
-An example of a substantial and material change would be that you are having problems or have been unable to meet your monthly expenses due to a reduction in your income or if you haven't outright inability to pay special maintenance for any number of reasons.
+An example of a substantial and material change will be that you are having problems or have been unable to meet your monthly expenses due to a reduction in your income or if you haven't outright inability to pay special maintenance for any number of reasons.

 There are also defenses available to you as the spouse who is ordered to pay special maintenance.
-First, you could argue that you could not provide the spousal maintenance in the amount that the court-ordered.
+First, you could argue that you could not provide the spousal maintenance amount the court-ordered.
 This is pretty straightforward.
 What you would need to do is offer evidence showing that you have had a significant reduction in income or a reduction in your ability to pay spousal maintenance due to any other cause.
-For instance, if you have subsequently had children with a new partner and those children require medical care or other financial assistance that is more immediate of a need than spousal maintenance then you may be able to offer this as a defense for not paying the spousal maintenance is ordered.
+For instance, if you have subsequently had children with a new partner and those children require medical care or other financial assistance that is more immediate of a need than spousal maintenance, then you may be able to offer this as a defense for not paying the spousal maintenance is ordered.

 What are the circumstances that would lead to an elimination of your obligation to pay spousal maintenance?

 Not having the necessary funds to pay this vessel maintenance he will order 2 make each month is a reasonable position to find yourself in.
-This does not mean you are a bad person or are neglecting your responsibilities but it just means you could have run into some bad luck or found yourself in a tough financial spot after the pandemic.
+This does not mean you are a bad person or are neglecting your responsibilities, but it just means you could have run into some bad luck or found yourself in a tough financial spot after the pandemic.
 As I have mentioned in a prior blog post, the family court judge in your divorce should have done a thorough examination to determine whether or not you have the wherewithal and ability to pay special maintenance moving forward.
-In cases where a spouse does not financially meet the requirements to pay special maintenance then he or she may wind up having a disproportionate share of their community estate awarded to their spouse instead.
+In cases where a spouse does not financially meet the requirements to pay special maintenance, they may wind up having a disproportionate share of their community estate awarded to their spouse instead.
 It is unlikely that you will be ordered to pay spousal maintenance and have a disproportionate share of your community estate go to your ex-spouse.

-Keep in mind that the impact of your asking for spousal maintenance can have an impact on your life moving forward.
-Even if you can convince a judge that you should be paid spousal maintenance as a result of your divorce you may be harming your future relationship with your ex-spouse.
-That may not matter to you all that much right now as you are getting through a divorce but in the future, I can almost promise you that having a good relationship with him or she will be important not only to you but to your children.
+Keep in mind that the impact of your asking for spousal maintenance can impact your life moving forward.
+Even if you can convince a judge that you should be paid spousal maintenance as a result of your divorce, you may be harming your future relationship with your ex-spouse.
+That may not matter to you all that much right now as you are getting through a divorce, but in the future, I can almost promise you that having a good relationship with him or she will be important not only to you but to your children.
 I have seen relationships forever harmed due to misguided attempts to win benefits like special maintenance.
 Consider your actual need before pursuing this in a divorce.

-What is contractual alimony and do you have a chance to get it in your divorce?
+What is contractual alimony, and do you have a chance to get it in your divorce?

 Questions about the material contained in today's blog post? contact the Law Office of Bryan Fagan

-if you have any questions about what you just read in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about what you just read in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about your case and family law in Texas.
+These consultations are a great way to learn more about your case and family law in Texas.
 Our family law attorneys serve proudly on behalf of our clients in the family courts of Southeast Texas and would be honored to speak with you about doing the same for you and your family.